r3c/cottle/docs/page/06-api.rst

     .. indexer:: Value this[Value symbol] { get; }

-        Get variable by its symbol (usually its name), or a void value if no value was defined with this name.
+        Get variable by its symbol (usually its name), or an undefined value if no value was defined with this name.

 .. namespace:: Cottle